jaiarobotics/jaiabot/src/doc/markdown/page21_customer_update.md

 ## Debugging

-* Make sure if you are upgrading you do the entire fleet
+* Make sure if you are upgrading that you do the entire fleet
 * This will limit any unexpected issues
 * If you get errors during this upgrade process please contact you jaia representative